New York Top Ten

 By TTM on 13 November 2009 in Travel Articles

-Regardless of what the £ is doing, what never changes is the fact that the city is one of the world's greatest entertainment and cultural capitals and crammed full of sights, museums and dazzling theatres.
+What never changes is the fact that the city is one of the world's greatest entertainment and cultural capitals and crammed full of sights, museums and dazzling theatres.
 So whether it's for gifts, sales bargains, a Broadway show, jazz in the 'Village', the sight of the Manhattan skyline, or simply for the city's unique atmosphere, this is a city break to take before you die.

 New York's chill out zone, Central Park, was the first landscaped park in the United States and it’s located in the heart of New York.
 Manhattan locals escape to here from their skyscrapers and hectic lives to enjoy some time away from the madding crowd.
 The park has appeared in so many films and TV series, it even has its own celebrity status.